The Science Behind Sound Therapy

 Good Vibrations

 In the human body the rhythm of many organs is mirrored in the heartbeat.
 For that reason, the heart beat has been proven to be represented by and directly correlated to the body’s rhythm.
+As a result, illness and health can be perceived as a kind of vibrational or resonance phenomenon.
+The more capable of resonance – the more capable of vibration – and the healthier we are, according to sound therapy science.

+As we lose the capacity of vibration and resonance, due to stress, worries, etc., we become off balance and become ill.
 During a sound massage, the sounds of the singing bowls offer the recipient space for resonance to happen.
 The sound waves are a physical and emotional offer of resonance to this person.
 It is up to this person’s mind, body, and soul to decide if and with what to resonate.
 The sound is simply an offer.

 The Sound of a Singing Bowl